 Your information may be disclosed to the following:

 - Companies, brands and businesses within the Co-operative Group.
 We may also share information throughout the Co-op for the reasons outlined such as core administration and activities that have been identified as being within our legitimate interests.
 For example, we'll share information from our Co-op Food stores and other businesses with our Membership department to ensure you receive your Membership rewards and there are similar arrangements between our other businesses.
+We may also share information where we decide to restructure part of our business and, for example, we transfer responsibility for the services we provide to you to another business within the Co-op Group - these entities are the same as those listed as controllers in this notice.

 - Credit reference agencies.
 For example they may supply anti-fraud and credit-insight information to us.